buildbuddy-rules/tools_claude/README.md

 Bazel toolchain for [Claude Code](https://github.com/anthropics/claude-code) - Anthropic's AI coding assistant CLI.

+If you want a Bazel ruleset that uses this toolchain, see [rules_claude](https://github.com/buildbuddy-rules/rules_claude).

 ## Setup

 Add the dependency to your `MODULE.bazel` using `git_override`: